YolfTypo3/SavCharts/Documentation/Tutorial/UsingAdvancedTemplates/Index.rst

 The chart has 9 superposed curves with the same data, predefined colors, predefined labels and a predefined title.

-In the data section enter the following code, save and go in the frontend.
+In the data section enter the following code, save and go to the frontend.

 .. code::